REGISTERING A COMPANY WITH CAC ACCREDITED AGENTS

-Although individuals may attempt to complete part of the incorporation process, it is always better and faster to use the CAC accredited agents for the process.
+Although individuals may on his or her own attempt to complete part of the incorporation process online, it is always better and faster to use the services of the CAC accredited agents for seamless incorporation process.

 Before any individual commences setting up a company in Nigeria, it is important such individual firstly acquaint himself or herself with the required documents and requirements for successful company registration in Nigeria.
 How to register a company with CAC can be a very straightforward process if the procedures are strictly followed.
 Pursuant to the provisions of Section 18 of the CAMA, the minimum of 2 members (adult) is required for a company formation in Nigeria.
 The Section 246 of the CAMA also stipulates that every company registered should have at least 2 directors.
 There is a possibility that these aforementioned requirements may soon change as the Nigeria parliament have already passed an amended Companies and Allied Matters Act, which now allows a single person to form a company in Nigeria.
 The bill that is waiting to be signed by the President may soon become a law after the presidential assent.
 However, a foreign entity seeking to register a company in Nigeria may opt to use the services of nominee directors in other to meet up with the requirements of law.

 By and large, every individual or entity setting up a company in Nigeria or following the process of how to register a company with CAC must, before the commencement of such process, have the followings:

 For individuals seeking to handle some part of the incorporation themselves online before engaging a lawyer for completion, the first step to be taken is to open an online account on the CAC portal, as it gives an individual full access to the registration process.

 The second step is to reserve the name of the proposed company with CAC.
 This enables the reserved name closed to the public for 60days.
 An “Approval note” would be sent for successful reservation of name.